25 Mar Beware of Online Scams and Frauds Related to COVID-19

 Private Networks – Use virtual private networks for online services.

-Practically anyone can be subject to online scams and fraud.
-It is important to be aware of the different types of scams and fraudulent activities that are occurring so that you do not jeopardize your personal information.
+Practically anyone can be targeted by unscrupulous behaviour, but there is a lot you can do to protect yourself and help prevent crimes like auto theft, identity theft, and online scams and fraud.
+It is important to be aware of the different types of scams and fraudulent activities that are occurring so that you do not jeopardize your personal information or safety.

 If you are concerned that a scammer has learned your personal information, you are encouraged to contact a Huronia Insurance Broker today.
 We are here to help you and we want to minimize some of the stress you may be experiencing, especially during hard times such as these.